Skip to content

 Frequently Asked Questions

-What annual savings should I use?
+What annual savings to use?

 Compare current heating bills to projected heat pump running costs.
 Replacing electric resistance heating typically saves 40-60%.
 Replacing old gas boilers 20-40%.
 Modern gas boiler replacement often only 5-20%.
 Use actual bill-based comparison rather than brochure claims.